jpmonettas/inspectable/README.md

 ## Specs fail explain (why)

 Another useful tool provided by inspectable is `why`.
-You can use `why` to help you understand why clojure.spec is complaining about a spec three different situations.
+You can use `why` to understand why clojure.spec is complaining about a spec in three different situations.

-First, you can use `why` to help you understand the output of `clojure.spec/explain-data`
+First, you can use `why` to help you understand the output of `s/explain-data`

 ```clojure
 (def bad-request (ring.mock.request/request :get "htp://localhost:69000/test"))